Cheng Ying (oncologist)

-Cheng Ying (程颖; 1963 – July 2025) was a Chinese oncologist, physician-scientist, and hospital administrator.
+Cheng Ying (程颖; December 1962 – July 2025) was a Chinese oncologist, physician-scientist, and hospital administrator.
 She was the director of Jilin Cancer Hospital and a leading figure in cancer research in China, particularly in the field of lung cancer.
 Her work as a principal investigator for major clinical trials, including studies funded by AstraZeneca, earned her international recognition.

 Early life and education

-Cheng Ying was born in 1963.
+Cheng Ying was born in 1962.
 She graduated from Bethune Medical University (now part of Jilin University) in July 1986, embarking on a career in medicine that would span nearly four decades.

 Career

-Cheng spent her entire career at Jilin Cancer Hospital, where she held numerous positions of increasing responsibility, including director, deputy president, president, and party secretary.
-She was also the director of the Jilin Provincial Cancer Center and the Jilin Provincial Lung Cancer Diagnosis and Treatment Center.
+Cheng spent her career at Jilin Cancer Hospital, where she held several positions, including director, deputy president, president, and party secretary.
+She also served as director of the Jilin Provincial Cancer Center and the Jilin Provincial Lung Cancer Diagnosis and Treatment Center.

-Cheng held several key leadership roles in professional organizations.
-She served as the vice president of the Chinese Society of Clinical Oncology (CSCO) and was the chairwoman of the CSCO Small Cell Lung Cancer Committee.
-Additionally, she was the vice-chairman of the Lung Cancer Professional Committee of the Chinese Anti-Cancer Association.
+Cheng was a vice president of the Chinese Society of Clinical Oncology (CSCO) and chairwoman of its Small Cell Lung Cancer Committee.
+She was also vice-chairman of the Lung Cancer Professional Committee of the Chinese Anti-Cancer Association.

-In 2009, she received the Chinese Physician Award, the highest honor for a medical professional in China.
+In 2009, Cheng received the Chinese Physician Award, described as the highest honor for a medical professional in China.
 In 2014, the Chinese Hospital Association named her an "Outstanding Hospital President."
+In October 2017, her workspace at Jilin Cancer Hospital was designated the Cheng Ying Model Worker Innovation Studio.

 Research and clinical trials

-Cheng played a foundational role in advancing China's clinical trials for tumor diseases, developing a particular expertise in small-cell lung cancer (SCLC).
-Her standing as the nation's leading principal investigator was substantiated by data; she held the top national rank for seven consecutive years (from 2018) based on the volume of newly initiated clinical trials.
-A 2019 report evaluating investigators of tumor trials further confirmed her preeminence, ranking her first in multiple statistical categories.
+Cheng specialized in clinical research on cancer, particularly small-cell lung cancer (SCLC).
+She was ranked first nationally for seven consecutive years from 2018 based on the number of newly initiated cancer clinical trials.
+A 2019 report on investigators conducting cancer clinical trials also ranked her first in several categories.

-One of her most significant contributions was her role as the lead principal investigator for the ADRIATIC study, a global clinical trial funded by AstraZeneca.
-The results of this study, published in The New England Journal of Medicine in September 2024, demonstrated that the immunotherapy drug durvalumab significantly improved overall and progression-free survival for patients with limited-stage small-cell lung cancer after chemoradiotherapy.
-This was considered a landmark achievement in the treatment of this aggressive form of cancer.
+Cheng was the lead principal investigator of the ADRIATIC study, a global clinical trial funded by AstraZeneca.
+The results, published in The New England Journal of Medicine in September 2024, found that durvalumab improved overall survival and progression-free survival in patients with limited-stage SCLC following chemoradiotherapy.

 Death

-Cheng died suddenly in early July 2025 at the age of 62.
+Cheng died suddenly between 2 and 9 July 2025 at the age of 62.
 The cause of death was not publicly announced.
-Her last public appearance was reportedly on May 10, 2025, at the annual meeting of the small-cell carcinoma committee of the Chinese Anti-Cancer Association.
+Her last public appearance was reportedly on 10 May 2025, at the annual meeting of the small-cell carcinoma committee of the Chinese Anti-Cancer Association.